calico/solo/README.md

 *  `preds_sim.npy`	see above but for simulated doublets
 *  `is_doublet_sim.npy` see above but for simulated doublets

-Data file can be h5ad or loom file format.

 ### How to identify demultiplex cell hashing data CLI